 - Leftover sweet and sour chicken can last up to 4 days when stored in an airtight container in the fridge.
 To enjoy, reheat in the microwave or on the stovetop until heated through.

-- Freezer: Sweet and sour chicken can be frozen for up to 2-3 months in a freezer-safe bag, once cooled.
-I recommend freezing the sauce, vegetables, and chicken in three separate bags for best texture.
-To enjoy, defrost overnight in the fridge and reheat in the microwave or on the stovetop until heated through.
+- Freezer: Sweet and sour chicken can be frozen for up to 2-3 months in a freezer-safe bag once cooled.
+For best texture, freeze the sauce, vegetables, and chicken separately.
+To serve, thaw overnight in the fridge and reheat on the stovetop or in the microwave until hot.

 FAQ

-Sweet and sour chicken can be made up to 4 days in advance and stored in an airtight container in the fridge once cooled.
-I recommend storing the sauce and vegetables separately from the fried chicken for best texture.
-To enjoy, reheat in the microwave or on the stovetop until heated through.
+Sweet and sour chicken can be made up to 4 days ahead and stored in an airtight container in the fridge once cooled.
+For best texture, keep the fried chicken separate from the sauce and vegetables.
+Reheat in the microwave or on the stovetop until hot before serving.

 Sweet and sour chicken can be made in the air fryer.
-First evenly spray the air fryer basket with neutral oil.
-Then place the coated chicken into the basket in a single layer, giving each piece enough space.
-Evenly spray oil over the chicken.
-Air fry at 400ºF for 10-14 minutes until cooked, golden, and crispy, without flipping.
-Then simmer the sauce until thickened and toss in the fried chicken to coat evenly.
+Lightly oil the basket, then arrange the coated chicken in a single layer with space between pieces and spray with oil.
+Air fry at 400°F (200°C) for 10-14 minutes until golden, crispy, and cooked through (no flipping).
+Simmer the sauce until thickened, then toss with the chicken to coat.

 More Like This